deltaoperatingsystem/.github/profile/README.md

 ## deltaoperatingsystem
-this is the orignisation that owns deltaOS project.
+this is the organisation that owns deltaOS project.